Frequent Asked Questions

-When determining what amount of force is to be used the Supreme Court list several factors that an officer may consider when using reasonable force: severity of the crime, does the subject pose an immediate threat to the officer or public, what level of force is the subject using against the officer, officer/subject size and strength, influence of drugs and alcohol, proximity of weapons.
-This is not an exhaustive list and our officers have to make split second decisions when use force.
+When determining what amount of force is to be used the Supreme Court list several factors that an officer may consider when using reasonable force: severity of the crime, does the subject pose an immediate threat to the officer or public, what level of force is the subject using against the officer, officer/subject size and strength, the influence of drugs and alcohol, the proximity of weapons.
+This is not an exhaustive list and our officers have to make split-second decisions when using force.

 Does your Use of Force Policy require a "use of force continuum?"